What is a web portal? (Update 2024)

 personalized web content

 A portal should always contain some level of personalization, especially when combined with single sign-on (SSO).
 Having recognized users makes it possible to extract more relevant data for the current user, for example retrieving a list of current customers from a CRM that the user is responsible for managing, or presenting HR data.
+Depending of your user's location (specific state or town in the United States, other countries, etc.), you might also want to show differentiated interfaces to meet their needs.
 Each integrated application can use the portal context to surface features, content, and data that are more relevant to the user.

 Advanced portals might push personalization even further, modifying the list of applications and editorial content being presented based on behavioral patterns of users, localization, or other criteria such as achieved goals.
 A/B testing might also be very interesting to factor in to test different portal experiences and figure out which are most effective for the portal users.